 In order to map my domain [your domain here] to Bandcamp (http://bandcamp.com), a hosting service, I need to modify DNS to update my A and CNAME records.
 Please let me know how I do this through your domain management interface.

 After updating DNS, it can take up to two days for the changes to "propagate" out to your many fans around the world.
 During this transition phase, some people visiting your custom domain might see your Bandcamp site, while others see your old site (if you have one).
 This is normal.
 You'll know things are set up correctly when entering your custom domain into your web browser brings up your Bandcamp site.

 During this period Bandcamp will be automatically checking DNS.
 When we see that it is set up correctly, we will automatically start forwarding your Bandcamp subdomain (for example, example.bandcamp.com) to your custom domain.
 This means that any existing links or bookmarks pointing to your Bandcamp subdomain will continue to work.

-Also see our general FAQ.
+Also see our general Help page.

 No. Bandcamp allows you to customize the domain portion of the URL, not the path portion.
 Instead, you could use tunes.moozik.com as your Bandcamp custom domain.